 Amateur (Ham) Radio basic course

 Have you ever wanted to learn about Ham Radio?
-Our next course runs 2019 March 7 to 31.
+Our next course is [dates are TBD likely spring 2020].

 If you have any questions before or after completing this signup form pdf,

 About Ham Radio

 Come and learn all about Amateur Radio and prepare for the Basic level examination.
 Amateur Radio (ham radio) is a popular hobby and service that brings people, electronics and communication together.
 People use ham radio to talk across town, around the world, or even into space, all without the Internet or cell phones.
 It’s fun, social, educational, and can be a lifeline during times of need.

 Although Amateur Radio operators get involved for many reasons, they all have in common a basic knowledge of radio technology and operating principles, and pass an examination for the Industry Canada license to operate on radio frequencies known as the “Amateur Bands.”
 These bands are radio frequencies allocated by Industry Canada for use by ham radio operators.

 If you wish to get started ahead of the course, review the links below.
 To help get you started, download the Industry Canada Question Bank.
 The question bank has every question (and answer) that is on the Basic and Advanced test.
 You can take practice exams on the Internet using the actual questions from the exam bank and measure your progress.